 - Using IPA fonts and keyboard layouts Meant to be pragmatic, not comprehensive.
 If you want to learn all about Unicode or legacy fonts, your best bet is to search the internet superhighway on your own.

-- How to create syntactic and prosodic structure trees, with a focus on word processors.
+- How to create syntactic and prosodic structure trees, with a focus on word processors (rather than TeX)

 An introduction to Praat’s basic functions, for the Sound & Language course.